Manifaust/k8s-custom-resources-learning-aid/03_tekton_example.md

   --resource=deployments,deployments.apps,services
 ```

-Another edit you have to do: when the tutorial asks you to configure a new task named `deploy-using-kubectl`, you have to pass `validate=true` to the call to `kubectl`, like this:
+Another edit you have to do: when the tutorial asks you to configure a new task named `deploy-using-kubectl`, you have to pass `validate=false` to the call to `kubectl`, like this:

 ```yml
 apiVersion: tekton.dev/v1beta1